-You will see this apple next to the preventive services in the benefits chart.
+$\overset{\sim}{W}$ You will see this apple next to the preventive services in the benefits chart.

-You will see this symbol next to a service that does not apply to the Maximum Out of pocket amount.
+\ You will see this symbol next to a service that does not apply to the Maximum Out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services 24/7 Nurse Call Line (Remote Access Technology) You can contact a nurse by phone anytime - 24 hours a day, seven days a week by calling 1-800-348-9786 (TTY/TDD 1-800-662-1220).
+Services that are covered for you What you must pay when you get these services 24/7 Nurse Call Line (Remote Access Technology) You can contact a nurse by phone anytime - 24 hours a day, seven days a week by calling 1-800-348-9786 (TDD/TTY 1-800-662-1220).
 There is no cost for this service.
 Our specially trained registered nurses can provide support and education for members with chronic or complex health conditions or answers to more general health questions.
 The information provided through the 24/7 Nurse Call Line is intended to help educate, not to replace the advice of a medical professional.
-If you are experiencing severe symptoms such as sharp pains, fever, or any other immediate medical concern, dial 911 or contact a physician directly. ě Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician physician In-network: There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening. referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+If you are experiencing severe symptoms such as sharp pains, fever, or any other immediate medical concern, dial 911 or contact a physician directly. ĕ Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a In-network: There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening. referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 When services other than preventive are performed, the cost share (copayment/ coinsurance) associated with the other service will apply.
-Out-of-network (POS): 30% coinsurance per visit.
-The plan will reimburse a maximum of \$1,500 for out-of- network (POS) services per calendar year.
+Out-of-network: 30% Coinsurance for one Medicare-covered preventive screening.